Ethiopian Premier League: Television Rights

 In the past matches were rarely if ever broadcast live on television, with those that did airing on the national broadcaster EBC.
 However, the liberalization of the television market in recent years has allowed for informal transmission of live matches, especially on regional channels such as Amhara TV in the north and Debub TV in the south.
 Recently the Ethiopian super cup final was televised on ENN TV, a private Ethiopian satellite channel, for the first time.
 However, these live transmissions have come under much scrutiny from the federation as it claims that neither the clubs nor the broadcasters are informing the proper authority.
 The federation has threatens to take legal measures against clubs who don't cooperate in the matter.

 In June 2017 as part of the Ethiopian Football Federation's digitization process the rights to broadcast the premier league were opened for bidding to five companies including Kana TV, ENN, Walta TV and Chinese Pay television broadcaster, StarTimes.
 However, the Federation was not satisfied with their income distribution statements in the proposals and negotiations stalled.

 In October 2020, SuperSport secured exclusive broadcast rights to the Ethiopian Premier League.

 Champions

 In total 21 clubs have won the top division of Ethiopian football, including titles before the inception of the Ethiopian Premier League, namely First Division.
-This list includes clubs from Eritrea (Asmara [includes Hamassien], Embassoria [includes Akale Guzay], Tele SC) which played their football in Ethiopia until the creation of the Eritrean Premier League in 1994.
+This list includes clubs from Eritrea, which played their football in Ethiopia until the creation of the Eritrean Premier League in 1994.